mikaelbr/marked-terminal/README.md

   // Whether or not to show emojis
   emoji: true,

-  // Options passed to cli-table
+  // Options passed to cli-table3
   tableOptions: {},

   // The size of tabs in number of spaces or as tab characters